gvwilson/thirdbit/_posts/2018/2018-12-08-third-wall.md

 But as Bernd Heinrich said, the will to succeed means nothing without the will to prepare.
 So I'm off to the land of [Antarctic fairies and ninja cats and tiny robot dinosaurs](http://sensibleadventures.com/madica/), just as soon as I finish writing this procrastinatory blog post and making another cup of tea.
-Speaking of which, we're almost out of tea---maybe I should go and buy some more...
+Speaking of which, we're almost out of tea—maybe I should go and buy some more...